Skip to content

 value: john.doe@jikken.io

-What if you wanted to run the same request multiple times while iterating through multiple users?
-Variables support arrays, which allows a test to run multiple iterations while it cycles through the array values.
+What if you wanted to run the same request multiple times while iterating through different users?
+Variable values also support arrays via the valueSet field, which allows a test to cycle through a set of values as it runs multiple iterations.

 variables: